hlizjones/flexpath-revisit-functions-exercises/OPTIONAL-challenge-problems-for-later/challenge-problems.md

 To find these questions, just google 'LeetCode Problem [problem #]'.

 Once again, this list is OPTIONAL.
-You will NOT be graded on any of these and thankfully our apprenticeship interviews are NOT centered around answering these kinds of questions in a live setting.
+You will NOT be graded on any of these and our apprenticeship interviews are NOT centered around answering these kinds of questions in a live setting.

 If you choose to work through this list, do a LITLE BIT each day (15-20 min)